 Bulgaria is a small nation off of the west coast of the Black Sea.
 It faced a dramatic government shift in the early 1990s.
 In 2007, Bulgaria joined the European Union (EU) in hopes of prolonged prosperity.
 Instead, studies show that Bulgarian citizens are the least happy in the EU.
 This is the result of many social issues and lifestyle changes over the past couple of decades, but the largest factor that surrounds the dark atmosphere of Bulgaria is its struggling economy.
-In addition, because of its minimum wage, poverty still prevalent in Bulgaria.
+In addition, because of its minimum wage, poverty is still prevalent in Bulgaria.

 After transitioning to an open market system in the early 1990s, Bulgaria has seen extreme growth in its economy.
 Its GDP has been rising over the last three decades.
 Additionally, there have been increases in the average salary, improved working conditions and developments in finance technology.
 Moreover, Bulgaria is currently in a demographic dividend.
-This means that the majority of its population is the working-class age and is contributing to the economy through employment.
+This means that the majority of its population is of the working-class age and is contributing to the economy through employment.
 According to the OECD, the “working age” refers to the population of individuals aged 15-64.

 Minimum Wage and Poverty in Bulgaria

 Bulgaria’s minimum wage is one of the lowest in the European Union at BGN 610 per month, or $350.4 in the United States.
 Many common jobs reside within low-skilled labor, such as security guards, factory workers or shop assistants.
-Poverty in Bulgaria reached a prevalent rate of 7.5% in 2017.
-Based on a population of nearly seven million people, this means approximately 525,000 Bulgarians were living on less than the U.S. $5.5 each day.
-For unemployed citizens, the government subsidizes up to 60% of income.
+Poverty in Bulgaria reached a prevalence rate of 7.5% in 2017.
+Based on a population of nearly 7 million people, this means approximately 525,000 Bulgarians were living on less than the U.S. $5.5 each day.
+For unemployed citizens, the government subsidizes up to 60% of their income.
 However, it is not always a stable amount and can range from BGN 9 to BGN 74.29 per day (equivalent to U.S. $5.20 and $42.90, respectively).